Chen Yinke: During Cultural Revolution

-Research ideology
+Ideology

 In the 1920s, Chen Yinke insisted that research should be of "thoughts of freedom, spirits of independence".
 In 1953 he was designated as head of the Second Department of Institute of History Study in Chinese Academy of Sciences.
 He demanded two requests to be granted, in his "Reply to the Chinese Academy of Sciences" on 1 December.
-The first one was "the Institute of Mid-Ancient Chinese History be exempt from the doctrines of Marxism, as well as attending politics lectures"; The second one was "a letter of approval from Mao Zedong or Liu Shaoqi, as a shield".
+The first one was "the Institute of Mid-Ancient Chinese History be exempt from the doctrines of Marxism, as well as attending politics lectures".
+The second one was "a letter of approval from Mao Zedong or Liu Shaoqi, as a shield".
 He explained that "Mao, the top political authority, and Liu, the top party leader, should have consensus with me on the matter, otherwise academic research would be out of the question."
 He did not assume the position eventually, continuing working at Zhongshan University.
 The incident was not disclosed to the public until the 1980s.

+In his poem The Female Impersonator (Nandan; 男旦), Chen used the theatrical tradition of female impersonation to compare Communist Thought Reform as a process of "transforming men into women".

+Posthumous reception

+Political and academic debate of Chen's legacy contributed to a surge of interest in Chen and his life in the Sinophone world beginning in the early 1980s and contributing to the 2000s.
+Public discussions, biographies, dramas, and documentaries characterized Chen as a "master of national learning" and intellectual of major significance.

+In 1995, Lu Jiandong's book The Last Twenty Years of Chen Yinke prompted major debate about Chen in the Chinese public sphere.
+Similar melodramatic narratives of Chen were published in newspapers, magazines, and by the popular press.
+Chinese liberal intellectuals promoted these narratives.
+Critics contended that Lu's approach used hollow rhetoric to exaggerate Chen's psychological trauma and China's cultural despair.

+Chen's legacy has significantly shaped the self-conception of Chinese liberal intellectuals.

+In his essay The Unfreedom of Literati, academic Ge Zhaoguang describes Chen as having been conflicted between two approaches, that of the traditional Chinese "scholar-official" seeking to save the nation and the modern scholar who adheres to neutral academic norms.
+Writing approvingly, Zhu Xueqin contends that Chen's refusal to commit to any ideological doctrine makes him a perfect embodiment of classic liberalism.